 data scientist, but an interested observer.
 Structure your report to

-relevant code chunks and their output.
-Include only relevant
+necessary) and include relevant code chunks and their output.
+Include

-information, and adhere to a strict-500 word limit (this excludes
+only relevant information, and adhere to a strict-500 word

 installation instructions can be found on the wordcountaddin